About Dad

 Atrial fibrillation triggered the mini-stroke (likely ischemic, AFib-related).
 Watchman (left atrial appendage closure device) was implanted to prevent further stroke without chronic anticoagulation.
 This is the reason for the current aspirin + clopidogrel DAPT β standard post-Watchman 45-dayβ6-month protocol, then step-down to aspirin alone.

-Coronary artery disease + CABG
+Coronary heart disease + quad bypass

 Quadruple bypass Β· November 2023